-If you are a Landlord collecting rental income then you will need to pay tax on any profit you make from your Buy to Let property.
-Your profit put simply is the amount you make after you deduct allowable costs from the rent you receive.
-The amount of tax you pay will depend firstly on how much you make and secondly, your personal earning circumstances.
+If you are a landlord collecting rental income then the amount of tax you pay is actually based on your rental profits.
+Your rental profits, put simply, is the amount of money you make after you deduct allowable costs from the rent you receive, we’ll explore this below.
+The amount of tax you pay on your rental profits depends on how much you make and your personal circumstances.

 - the use of furniture

 - charges for additional services you give such as:

 - repairs to the property

 Deduct Your Allowable Expenses from Your Rental Income